3iPunt/wordpress-lti-1-3/README.md

 * Custom username parameter: a custom parameter to create a custom username instead use the issuer + "_"+ client_id + "_" + "deployment_id" + "user_id"
 * Has custom username: boolean to enable custom username
 * Enable: Check if tool is enabled or not
+* Enable grade: As default all clients allows grades
+* Student role: the student can be map as subscriber or author on Wordpress (Read about it on https://codex.wordpress.org/Roles_and_Capabilities#Subscriber)
 * You can generate the public and private key, the public key can be set on platform to get membership users

+_To create a Platform private and public key you can use ssh-keygen, search on internet how to do that, you will need the private and public key._

 ## Next steps

-* Create a cron job to consume membership
-* Allow to assess students and return this grade to platform
-* Store user role on membership
 * Certificate it!